-The Global Health Supply Chain – Technical Assistance – Tanzania aims to improve the health status of Tanzanians by increasing access to health commodities, strengthening accountability, and promoting sustainable financing through the development of an agile, flexible and sustainable health supply chain in Tanzania.
+The Global Health Supply Chain – Technical Assistance – Tanzania project aims to improve the health status of Tanzanians by increasing access to health commodities, strengthening accountability, and promoting sustainable financing through the development of an agile, flexible and sustainable health supply chain in Tanzania.
 The project works to increase the ability of the Government of Tanzania (GOT) to deliver healthcare services through an improved health supply chain.
 JSI provides in-country logistics support to improve the delivery of health commodities to service sites and strengthen the enabling environment to improve supply chain performance.
 JSI focuses on the eLMIS, capacity building and data use, and system redesign components.

 While Tanzania has made tremendous progress in improving product availability, challenges still remain: 70% of the population lives in rural areas where access to essential commodities is low.
-Suboptimal governance and ownership of the supply chain have limited transformational supply chain improvements.
+Suboptimal governance and ownership of the supply chain has created limited transformational supply chain improvements.
 HIV, tuberculosis, and preventable and treatable diseases such as malaria, pneumonia and diarrhea remain public health challenges.

 Global Health Supply Chain – Technical Assistance – Tanzania (GHSC-TA-TZ)